-Lenders establish reserve requirements when investors refinance mortgages.
-The reserves have to be in an easily accessible form such as cash, stocks or cash value in a life insurance policy.
+Lenders establish cash reserve requirements for investment property refinances.
+Expect to have at least six months’ worth of reserves in place before you refinance.
+The reserves have to be easily accessible, such as cash, stocks or cash value of a life insurance policy.
 To prove you have the required cash reserves, you’ll need:

 - Two months’ worth of bank statements

-- Two months of financial statements from a brokerage account
+- Two months’ worth of financial statements from a brokerage account

 - Most recent statement from a retirement account